 - Difficult to measure results

-- Require skills and experience
+- Requiring skills and experience

-- Not easy for an audience to trust
+- Being difficult for people to trust

 Let’s have a closer look.

 Marketing techniques such as paid social and TV ads rarely come cheap.

 Obviously, the higher the spend the better the reach, but they’re not always accessible for smaller brands; that's before we even think about print ads and billboards.